Vigil (TV series): Series 2

 The review aggregator Rotten Tomatoes gave the second series a 58% approval rating, based on 12 reviews.
 The critic consensus read, "Taking Vigil out of its original submarine relieves the cabin pressure but also much of the suspense, although Suranne Jones and Rose Leslie's rapport still provides intrigue."

-Jack Seale of The Guardian awarded the second series four out of five, describing it as a "pacy, extremely good crime drama tackling murder on a military base" that was full of "political truth bombs".
+Jack Seale of The Guardian awarded it four out of five, describing a "pacy, extremely good crime drama tackling murder on a military base" that was full of "political truth bombs".
 He also praised Jones's performance.

-Rebecca Cook of Digital Spy regarded the second series as inferior to the first, because it lacked the intrigue of the first series and settled "for something which feels far more ripped from the headlines".
+Rebecca Cook of Digital Spy regarded the series as inferior to the first, because it lacked the same intrigue and settled "for something which feels far more ripped from the headlines".
 Cook however praised the second series for exploring the romantic human drama between Jones and Leslie.

-Paul Stacey of the Irish Independent gave the second series a critical review, describing it as a "daft and implausible cop thriller" with an "unlikeable lead".
+Paul Stacey of the Irish Independent gave the series a critical review, describing it as a "daft and implausible cop thriller" with an "unlikeable lead".
 Stacey criticised Jones's performance as Silva as "drab... with little colour or depth".
 GQ pointed out serious flaws in the realism of the drones, but praised the imaginative way that the programme represented multiple drone technologies in one rather fantastical concept for dramatic effect.